elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ```
 <!-- caption text="Comparing expression of two genes after RPKM normalization" -->

-Now it looks like gene A is actually expressed at a much higher level than gene B.
+Now it looks like RPL24 is actually expressed at a much higher level than TXNDC5.
 This is because RPKM includes normalization for gene length, so we can now directly compare between genes of different lengths.

-## Taking stock
+## Taking Stock

-So far we have:
+So far we have done the following:
-- imported data using Pandas;
+- Imported data using pandas
-- gotten to know the key NumPy object class: the ndarray; and
+- Become familiar with the key NumPy object class — the ndarray
-- used the power of broadcasting to make our calculations more elegant.
+- Used the power of broadcasting to make our calculations more elegant.

-In Chapter 2 we will continue working with the same data set, implementing a
+In Chapter 2 we will continue working with the same dataset, implementing a
-more sophisticated normalization technique, then using clustering to make some
+more sophisticated normalization technique, then use clustering to make some
 predictions about mortality in skin cancer patients.